Beetroot Rasam Recipe (Beetroot Saaru)

 For The Rasam Powder

-You will need black peppercorns, cumin seeds, dry red chilies, and whole coriander seeds.
+You will need black peppercorns (kali mirch), cumin seeds, dry red chilies, and whole coriander seeds.

-To make the rasam, you will need fresh beetroots, fresh tomatoes, tamarind pulp, garlic, curry leaves, salt, and cilantro (fresh coriander leaves).
+To make the rasam, you will need a small fresh beetroot, a small fresh tomato, tamarind pulp, garlic, curry leaves, salt, and cilantro (fresh coriander leaves).

 For Tempering

-Temper the rasam with ghee (or oil), mustard seeds, asafetida (hing), and dry red chilies.
+Temper the rasam with ghee (or oil), brown mustard seeds, asafetida (hing), and dry red chilies.

 How To Make Beetroot Rasam